MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2019-02-20-On-Mayakovsky.md

-An short essay I wrote for Slavic 46 during Spring 2019.
+A short essay I wrote for Slavic 46 during Spring 2019.

 ## The Proem of 150 000 000